 Capital improvements also raise the income-generating capability of the property.
 They can include additions, extensions, or changes in the character of the property (i.e. through remodeling or renovations).
 Replacements, even when the original components are damaged beyond repair, are capital improvements.

 To differentiate between capital improvement vs. repairs or maintenance work, you just have to consider whether the job increases the property value beyond the original or simply restores it to the value it was in before the damage or change occurred.

 Maintenance jobs can end up being capital improvements when the damage is extensive because a simple repair won’t suffice in fixing the problem.
+For instance, treating termite damage to the joists can become a capital improvement if you end up replacing many joists and structural components.
 In this case, you should list the expense as a capital improvement as opposed to repair or maintenance work.